nebarnix/VoiceDetectingSquelch/README.md

 # Radio Integration
 ## I don't want to mess with my radio AT ALL
-* Plug into the headphones jack, and set the volume by entering test mode 1 (hold the sql-down button at startup) which outputs a 9khz o-scope view over serial plotter.
+* Plug into the headphones or external speaker jack, and set the volume by entering test mode 1 (hold the sql-down button at startup) which outputs a 9khz o-scope view over serial plotter.
 Use this mode to set the volume, and record or mark it with a piece of tape on the dial.
 Make sure the signal doesn't clip (60% full scale on noise is a good place to put it)
 * Reboot the arduino without the button pressed.
 The serial plotter will output the filtered squelch level and the set threshold level.
 Use the sql-up and sql-down to set the trigger level.
+* The arduino will beep on voice detection!
+* Useless Power User Trick: 'Y' the signal into your PC's line-in, and use the serial port data to implement a mute/unmute function on your computer! mmm so Squelchy!

+## I want to mess with my radio a little
+* Find the audio stage after where the AGC is implemented but before the volume knob is applied.
+Use this signal (through an appropriate operational or audio amplifier stage) so that you can set the speaker volume to a comfortable level without messing up the input volume to the nano.

+## My radio is my project car
+* Follow above advice
+* Find where at in the audio chain the squelch signal is injected, and inject (use a resistor!) the output of the arduino here.
+Usually this is a gate, so a high level means silence and a low level means audio is able to pass.
+* Drill some holes!
+Add an OLED display with the current squelch level on it!
+Add a NexTion display and plot the serial data!
+YOU NEED TO SHOW OFF ALL THE DATA!!